wp-plugins/rss-import/readme.txt

 1. `end_item` - string after the items, Default is `</li>`
 1. `target` - string with the target-attribut, Default is `empty`; use `blank`, `self`, `parent`, `top`
 1. `rel`- string with the rel-attribut, Default is `empty`, use string, `nofollow`, `follow`
+1. `desc4title` = Use description for the title-attribut on the title-link, Default is `false`
 1. `charsetscan` - Scan for charset-type, load slowly; use this for problems with strings on the return content, Default is `false`
 1. `debug` - activate debug-mode, echo the array of Magpie-Object; Default is `false`, Use only for debug purpose
 1. `before_noitems` - HTML or string before message, when the feed is empty, Default is `<p>`